-Add color, texture and handmade fun to your Christmas tree with any of these crochet tree skirts.
-Whether you are seeking a neutral color palette for a sophisticated Christmas party or a boldly colorful, graphic design to make a statement piece out of your tree, one of these crochet patterns is right for you.
+Whether you seek a neutral color palette for a sophisticated Christmas party or a boldly colorful graphic design to make a statement piece out of your tree, one of these crochet patterns is right for you.

 01 of 09

-Red, white and green are the quintessential Christmas colors, and so of course they are perfect for a crochet tree skirt.
-This one has color changes each row for eye-catching striping.
-Additionally, the sections are separated with post stitches and cables, adding both texture and design interest.
-This is a beautiful choice for any classic Christmas tree.
+Red, white, and green are the quintessential Christmas colors and are perfect for a crochet tree skirt.
+This one from Kristine Mullen on Ravelry has color changes in each row for eye-catching striping.
+The sections are separated with post stitches and cables, adding texture and design interest.
+This skirt is a beautiful choice for any classic Christmas tree.

 02 of 09

 Learn how to crochet a granny hexagon, a fun twist on the classic crochet granny square.
-Join five of these granny hexis together to create this fun crochet tree skirt.
-Work each hexagon in the same color for a chic design or make them in varied colors to add more pop to your Christmas tree.
+Join five of these granny hexagons together to create this lovely crochet tree skirt from Petals to Picots.
+The finished tree skirt measures approximately 55 inches by 55 inches.
+Work each hexagon in the same color for a chic design, or make them in varied colors to add more pop to your Christmas tree.

 03 of 09

-Crochet granny squares are also great motifs for Christmas tree skirts, especially when worked as just the border as seen on this design.
-The combination of both white and cream with red and green gives this design a vintage feel perfect for the nostalgia of Christmas.
+Crochet granny squares are also significant motifs for Christmas tree skirts, primarily when worked as just the border, as seen in this design.
+The combination of white and cream with red and green gives this design from One Acre & Pumpkin Patch a vintage feel perfect for the nostalgia of Christmas.
+Get creative and mix up a unique color scheme to suit your home.

 04 of 09

-If you really want to add amazing texture to your holiday season, then the bobble stitch on this crochet tree skirt is the perfect choice.
+If you want to add unique texture to your holiday season, then the bobble stitch on this crochet tree skirt from Red Fawn Designs on Ravelry is a perfect choice.
 Worked all in white, this crochet pattern is designed to look like falling snow, adding magic to Christmas.
-Add 12 buttons to it to create a beautiful closure after it is wrapped around the tree.Continue to 5 of 9 below.
+Add 12 buttons to create a beautiful closure after it is wrapped around the tree.Continue to 5 of 9 below.

 05 of 09

-You can also bring the feeling of snow into your home with this crochet tree skirt that has snowflake appliqués attached.
+You can also bring the feeling of snow into your home with this crochet tree skirt from Yarnutopia with snowflake appliqués attached.
 If you want a simpler, more sophisticated design, you can make just the blue crochet skirt or add just a few of the appliqués instead of all of them.
+Change colors to make it one of a kind.

 06 of 09

-Crochet chevrons have been one of the most popular crochet designs over time, making them a great choice for any season.
-Worked in red for this tree skirt, they are perfect under the tree.
-There are some unique color changes that create fun details that set this crochet pattern apart from others made with the chevron stitch.
+Crochet chevrons have been one of the most popular crochet designs over time, making them an excellent choice for any season.
+Here, it's red for this tree skirt by Ali Craft Designs; they are perfect under the tree.
+Some vivid color changes create unique details that set this crochet pattern apart from others made with the chevron stitch.

 07 of 09

-Plaid is a common Christmas crochet pattern.
-You don't often see plaid worked in crochet but when you do, it is always stunning.
-This plaid tree skirt is no exception.
-It is easier to crochet than you might expect, and it works up relatively quickly thanks to chunky yarn.
+Plaid is a typical Christmas skirt pattern.
+You don't often see plaid worked in crochet, but it is always stunning when you do.
+This plaid tree skirt by Whistle & Ivy is no exception.
+It is easier to crochet than you expect and works relatively quickly, thanks to chunky yarn.

 08 of 09

-The terrific texture on this crochet tree skirt is created easily using a combination of regular double crochet stitches and double crochet worked in the back loop only.
-If you're ambitious, you can complete this Christmas crochet pattern in a weekend.
-Work it in the red, white and green stripes for a traditional design or change up the colors to suit your own holiday design scheme.Continue to 9 of 9 below.
+The terrific texture on this crochet tree skirt by Moogly is created easily using a combination of regular double crochet stitches, and double crochet worked in the back loop only.
+If you're ambitious, you can complete this Christmas crochet pattern over a weekend.
+Work it in the red, white, and green stripes for a traditional design, or change the colors to suit your holiday design scheme.Continue to 9 of 9 below.

 09 of 09

-Use the niche technique of filet crochet to create this Christmas tree skirt.
-The design gives you a classic symbol of the season: the angel, along with extra details that look like starbursts or snowflakes.
-Worked all in one color, this is a design that can be passed on as an heirloom piece.
+Use the niche technique of filet crochet to create this Christmas tree skirt by Crochet by Kathy.
+The design gives you a classic symbol of the season: the angel and extra details that look like starbursts or snowflakes.
+Worked all in one color; this design can be passed on as an heirloom piece.